v4ish/getyt/README.md

-# yt-downloader
+# getyt

-A simple yt downloader made with python using pytube
+A simple yt downloader made with python.

 ## Features